ccallawa/alyvix_doc/test_case_building/designer_options.rst

 Component Options
 =================

-Below the component tree you can find the options that affect a specific instance of an component type used in an Alyvix test case.
-Whenever you select a row in the component tree, these options will be updated to reflect the currently assigned options to that row's component.
+Below the component tree you can find the options that affect a specific instance of a component type used in an Alyvix test case.
+Whenever you select a row in the component tree, these options will be updated to reflect the options currently assigned to that row's component.